 ANGOSTURA: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Angostura is a nutritional supplement that has grown in popularity in recent years.
-This surge in popularity is likely due to its possible health advantages.
+This surge in popularity is likely due to its possible advantages.
 It is an extract with a bitter taste that is made from the Angostura tree’s bark.
 This is a tree that is a South American native.
 Alkaloids, flavonoids, and terpenes are only a few of the bioactive substances found in the extract, which are thought to be the sources of its therapeutic effects.
-The nature of Angostura, its health advantages, the best dosage, its adverse effects, possible drug interactions, and appropriate usage will all be covered in this article.
+The nature of Angostura, its health advantages, the best dosage, its adverse effects, possible drug interactions, and appropriate usage will be covered in this article.

 You May Also Like: